LeaG76/preview-generator/README.md

 ## About

-This project is responsive, it has been adapted to laptop and desktop format.

-## How to use
+## Get started

 Choose your favorite layout
 Choose your font if the layout uses text, choose the background color or linear colors

+> This project is responsive, it has been adapted to laptop and desktop format.

 ## Backgrounds